behdad88/-Data-Science-Projects-/Simple Various Techniques(Machine Learning)/04-Classification/07-Evaluating Classification Models Performance/README.md

 #### There are 2 approaches to analyze the previous graph:
 **First**:
 - Calculate area under the Perfect Model Curve (aP)
-- Calculate area under the Perfect Model Curve (aR)
+- Calculate area under the Cap Curve (aR)
 - Calculate Accuracy rate(AR) = aR/ aP; as (AR)~1 (The better is your model) and as (AR)~0 (The worse is your model).

 **Second**: